Sustainability

 The Weavers Way Environment Committee Community Grants Program

 Between 1995 and 2021, the Weavers Way Environment Committee awarded more than $136,000 in small grants mainly for community gardens and environmental education projects.
 Those initiatives that address sustainability and climate change are favored.
 Funds for the program are raised through donations made at recycling events and at some Giving Tuesdays.
 Community groups from Philadelphia and nearby suburbs are invited to apply, with preference given to those close to WW stores and in underserved neighborhoods.
 Applications should be for identifiable public purposes resulting in tangible improvements for the neighborhood.
 Grant amounts currently range from $100 to $500, depending upon available funds and number of qualified applicants.
 There is one grant cycle per year with an application deadline in early March.
+Check back in 2025 for the next grant cycle!

 Get Involved